Joellen Russell: Career and impact of research

-Russell’s research explores the role of the ocean in the global climate, focusing on the Southern Ocean and the Southern Hemisphere westerly winds.
-She uses global climate and earth system models to simulate the climate and carbon cycle of the past, the present and the future, and develops observationally-based metrics to evaluate these simulations.
+Russell's research explores the role of the ocean in the global climate, focusing on the Southern Ocean and the Southern Hemisphere westerly winds.
+She uses robot floats, supercomputers, and satellites to study the Southern Ocean and the ocean's role in the transient global climate.
+Russell uses earth system models to simulate the climate and carbon cycle of the past, the present, and the future, and develops observationally-based metrics to evaluate these simulations.
 Russell's work on the westerly winds led to her greatest research accomplishment so far: the creation of a new paradigm in climate science, namely that warmer climates produce stronger westerly winds.
 This insight solved one of the long-standing climate paradoxes, the mechanism responsible for transferring one-third of the carbon dioxide in the atmosphere into the ocean and then back out again during our repeated glacial-interglacial cycles.
+More recently, Russell and her glaciologist colleagues have published a mechanism, called the "Zealandia Switch" through which a change in the Southern Hemisphere westerly winds can initiate a "big, fast, and global" transition and explain the synchronous glacial retreat in New Zealand, North America, the European Alps and Patagonia during the same 200 yr interval at the end of the last ice age.